pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 Using `None` for the first argument to `show_variable()` means that we want to show a global variable.

-If you now build and green-flag your program, and click on one of the tickets, you should see the correct `ticket_cost` shown in the watcher at the top-left of the stage.
+If you now run your program (by clicking the green flag), and click on one of the tickets, you should see the correct `ticket_cost` shown in the watcher at the top-left of the stage.

 (As an experiment, temporarily take out, or comment out, the `global ticket_cost` line.
 Try to predict what will happen when you click on